nafizjiwa/CSS-Combinators/README.md

 # CSS Combinators '+', '>' '~' and 'space'.
-Combinators are selectors that combine other selectors in a way to give them a useful relationship to each other and the LOCATION of content in a document.<br>
+Are Selectors that combine other selectors to show a relationship to each other and the LOCATION of content to be styles in the document.<br>
 There are 4 different combinators in CSS:<br>

     descendant selector (space)  ------> matches all elements that are descendants of a specified element.